-This survey revealed the four most important factors in an exceptional experience are speed, convenience, knowledgeable help and friendly service.
-Meanwhile, ask the people who are directly involved in running a contact center or any other customer service operation what customers really want from their favorite brands and they will say ‘more expanded channels’ (63%) and ‘more emotional empathy from agents’ (62%).
+This survey revealed the four most important factors in an exceptional experience are speed, convenience, knowledgeable help, and friendly service.
+Meanwhile, ask the people who are directly involved in running a contact center or any other customer service operation what customers really want from their favorite brands.
+They will say ‘more expanded channels’ (63%) and ‘more emotional empathy from agents’ (62%).

 In fact, 1 in 3 agents say their biggest challenge is ‘too many calls’.
 Over the same period, 60% of agents say they are managing far more non-voice calls and that meeting rising customer expectations is a top challenge for the contact center (73%).

+Although agent stress is on the rise, there are thankfully ways to help your team.
 Follow these three important steps towards happier agents – and customers:

-Look for contact center solutions that meet three essential criteria for resolving complexity: easy, personalized and smart.
-Easy to implement, learn and use, solutions should also integrate with existing core systems.
+Look for contact center solutions that meet three essential criteria for resolving complexity: easy, personalized, and smart.
+Easy to implement, learn, and use solutions should also integrate with existing core systems.
 Highly personalized, modern systems are built from the ground up.

-In our next blogs, learn what we mean by the technology tug-of-war then use our 3-point plan to remove complexity and become a cloud-smart contact center.
+In our next blogs, learn what we mean by the technology tug-of-war.
+Then use our 3-point plan to remove complexity in order to become a cloud-smart contact center.
 Check out the full report here: “Embracing double-edged customer expectations: Navigating the complexities of rising demands and digital-first customer experiences.”